arunabaijal/LK_Tracker/README.md

 For car dataset, give test_video argument as 1.
 For bolt dataset, give test_video argument as 2.
 For DragonBaby dataset, give test_video argument as 3.
 The default value is 1.

-While program is executing, you can see the output frames in `Output_car or Output_bolt or Output_dragon`.
+While program is executing, you can see the output frames in `Output_car/Output_bolt/Output_dragon`.
-After program execution, the resultant video will be saved as `CarResult.mp4 or BoltResult.mp4 or DragonBabyResult.mp4`.
+After program execution, the resultant video will be saved as `CarResult.mp4/BoltResult.mp4/DragonBabyResult.mp4`.